raspberrypilearning/rocket-launch/en/step_1.md

 ### Try it
 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 175px; flex-grow: 1">
-You will have to supply the rocket with enough fuel to reach the satellite orbit.
+You need to supply the rocket with enough fuel to reach the satellite orbit.
 Try a small amount (around 10,000kg) and a very large amount (around 50,000kg) to see what happens.

 How much fuel is just enough without too much left over?
 </div>